gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 ```

-Everytime a `GET` is performed, it has to check if the key was seen.
+Every time a `GET` is performed, it has to check if the key was seen.
 Same for `PUT` and `ADD` - both functions have to load the bloom filter
-with the keys they are commiting.
+with the keys they are committing.

 ```go